 Internal Audit is an independent and objective function that evaluates, recommends and monitors improvements to the effectiveness of Vattenfall's risk management, internal controls and governance processes throughout the Group.
 This also applies to compliance with Vattenfall's governance documents, including the Code of Conduct and Integrity.
-The function is directly subordinate to the Board of Directors and Audit Committee and performs its work in accordance with an established internal audit plan.
+The func-